MazenWahed22/Hotel-Network-Infrastructure/README.md

 ### 🔹 VLANs

-* Dedicated VLAN for each department → improved security & reduced broadcast domains.
+* Dedicated VLAN for each department.

 ### 🔹 DHCP